unirita/cuto/README.md

 **Example**

-If you want to create this flow,
+If you want to design this flow,

 ![system_image](_resource/sample_flow.jpg)